Home » Reports »

 Normally, there are two times of year when Varroa treatments are considered.
 First, in August after the honey crop has been removed, to ensure the winter bees being produced now are healthy and will last through the winter.
 Second, around Christmas when there is minimal or no brood so that treatments such as oxalic acid solution can be used.
 Oxalic acid does not kill mites inside brood so is more effective in midwinter.

-During the autumn, David uses MAQS (formic acid), but only on large colonies.
-Smaller colonies are treated with Apiguard (thymol based) as there is less likelihood of killing the queen.
+During the autumn, some people use FormicPro (formic acid), but only on large colonies.
+Smaller colonies are treated with thymol based varroacides as there is less likelihood of killing the queen.
 Remember that there are a limited number of legally available varroacides (see Veterinary Medicines Directorate website) (use the Search button for ‘Bees’).
 Any treatments given to your bees should be recorded and the record kept for 5 years.

 Starvation

 Once you have taken the honey crop off it is time to think about feeding the colony.
-David recommends rapid feeders in autumn, up to ½ gal at a time, and monitor to see how it is being taken down.
+Rapid feeders can be recommended in autumn, holding up to ½ gal at a time, and monitor to see how it is being taken down.
 If leaving a super on the hive then it is advisable to remove the queen excluder so the whole colony can move upwards during the winter to access stores.
 Best to feed in the evening to avoid robbing.
 Don’t forget that there will inevitably be wasps around so all entrances should be reduced to a minimum.
 Be tidy.
 Sugar syrup spillages will attract both wasps and robber bees!

 General considerations

-David then went on to discuss ventilation of hives over winter and other aspects of good husbandry.
+We now turned to a discussion of ventilation of hives over winter and other aspects of good husbandry.
 Essentially, hives should be off the ground and protected from cold winds.
 It is generally agreed that open mesh floors are preferable but whether you use a tray insert during the winter or not is your choice.
 Now that we have open mesh floors it should not be necessary to insert matchsticks under the crown board, as advised by some older books.

 Make sure you have some form of protection against mice entering the hives as they can cause a lot of damage and may even lead to the colony dying out.

-There were many questions asked during David’s talk, clarifying issues as they arose.
+There were many questions asked during the talk, clarifying issues as they arose.
 At the end of the talk there was a lengthy discussion and exchange of views on using brood and a half over winter.
-David explained that he uses 14×12 brood chambers which provide ample space for over wintering, without the need for any other boxes.
+Some people use 14×12 brood chambers which provide ample space for over wintering, without the need for any other boxes.
 However, a National brood box can be a bit too small for a strong colony to store enough for overwintering.
 A lot of beekeepers play safe and leave a super with stores above the National brood box, having first removed the queen excluder as explained.
 Another school of thought is to put the extra super UNDER the brood chamber.

 Another issue that was discussed was partially filled frames.
 One solution is to leave these frames in a super above the hole in the crown board.
 Hopefully, the bees will take these residues down and store them in the brood box below.
 The empty frames can then be removed before winter.

-Val Bone demonstrated a ‘Waspinator’ which she has been trialling with some success.
+The apiary team have a ‘Waspinator’ which has been trialled with some success.
 See photo and Waspinator website.

-Our thanks to David for a constructive talk and answering all our questions.
+Our thanks to Nigel and John for a constructive talk and answering all our questions.